 By installing aftermarket headers, you can speed up the process and efficiency of the exhaust release.
 This works really well with a cold air intake and plenum upgrades.

-The best G37 headers include:
+The best G37 headers are from:

 High-Flow Catalytic Converters